-- 1. Remove the bottle with the reagent type (or drain the wax chamber) you are replacing. - Go to Reagent > Stations and tap in the station's Type cell.
-This opens the Select a reagent dialog screen (see Figure 5-7 below).
+- 1 Remove the bottle with the reagent type (or drain the wax chamber) you are replacing. - 2 Go to Reagent > Stations and tap in the station's Type cell.
+This opens the Select a reagent dialog screen.

 Figure 5-7: Selecting a reagent